liveaverage/baruwa/README.md

 Screenshots
 ==
-[Screenshots](http://www.flickr.com/photos/baruwa/ "Screenshots") are on our Flickr page.
+[Screenshots](http://www.baruwa.org/about/screenshots.html "Screenshots") are on our site.

 Requirements